TaiHuynhPL/JS-ASM2-WebsiteManagementPet/README.md

 - The reason for creating the project: The application helps to manage pet information such as weight, breed, vaccination status,...

 - Describe: The application includes add/edit/delete functions.
-Pages with the following functions: HomePage, Edit Pet, Search Pet, Breed Management, Import / Export Data.
+The Website includes the following pages: HomePage, Edit Pet, Search Pet, Breed Management, Import / Export Data.

 - Technology in use: HTML, CSS, Javascript